som3canadian/Some-Tools/README.md

 - **check-update** and **check-update-all**:
   - Check update for an installed tool or all installed tools
-  - check-update won't update if your tool is not a git repo.
-So you must manually update tool(s) that didn't contain `.git` directory.
+  - check-update works for tools coming from a git repo.
+If you add a new tools that is not a git repo(`.git` dir), you can make an `update-tool.sh` file with your specials instructions (file must be name `update-tool.sh`).
   - If you check-update only one tool, instead of using tool name, you can use is ID number showed when you do `./sometools.sh list`.

   ```bash